 If I can run, you can too.
 I’m here to help you to find that runner’s high.

 If I can do this, you can.
 Here’s how…

 10 Run Tips:

 - * Start off with a walk/run routine for about 20-minutes 2-3 times weekly around your ‘hood.
 Walk a power pole, run a power pole, and repeat etc. After a few weeks you will run a little more than you walk.
 After several weeks, you may even run that whole circuit.
 Then just slowly build up the distance and time.
-Follow me on Instagram and I’ll help you along the way.
+Follow me on Instagram and I can help you along the way.
 I love connecting with fellow runners.
 Click HERE.

 - * Don’t run too fast too soon; It’s a fast track to injury.
 It also makes running no fun at all!
 The secret is to build up a run base slowly.
 Then over time you get stronger – and faster.